n-patel/flights/README.md

     #   [leave/return dates] should look like ["05/13", "05/14", "05/15"]
     #   budget is an integer
     Itinerary([src airports], [dst airports], [leave dates], [return dates], budget)

     # Note 0: If you're only interested in one-way trips, use an empty array [] for [return dates]
     # Note 1: This assumes that you want to return to the same airports you left from.
     ```

 ### Execution
 1. Run `python3 app.py`.
 Leave it running, and it will scrape according to the interval you configured and notify you via text for important events (start scraping, stop scraping, found a cheap flight).
 You can also put this script on a remote server and leave it running.

+## Contributions
+Any contributions would be welcome!
+Please try to follow the style conventions used throughout the rest of the script (though style changes are appreciated if appropriate -- just be sure to keep everything consistent).
+If you find any bugs, please submit an issue and I'll take a look.

 ## Attributions
 I used the Southwest.com scraping logic from [wcrasta's SWA-Scraper](https://github.com/wcrasta/SWA-Scraper).